pavankumarpk2234/Login-and-Registration-using-jsp_servlet/README.md

 # jsp_servlet
 Registration and Login form

+Install MySql server,
+install tomcat server,
-Install MySql server in your local machine. install tomcat server in your local machine. install NetBeans IDE in your local machine.
+install NetBeans IDE in your local machine.

 create a new directory in local drive